 Overall this is a big step up in the level of difficulty and exertion required from the Great Walks, and even from a track like the Travers-Sabine Circuit.
-There’s bigger, harder climbs and descents, many of the rivers have no bridge, you can get yourself in a power of difficulty if you misjudge the conditions.
+There are bigger, harder climbs and descents, and many of the rivers have no bridge.
+You can get yourself in a power of difficulty if you misjudge the conditions.
 But sometimes we need more of a physical challenge, this fits the bill for people wanting to give themselves a decent test.

 Carrying an EPIRB, ie, an emergency locator beacon, is a sensible idea here, there may not be so many people out here on any particular day.

 blogs | Alpine Route, Mt Richmond Forest Park